aalto-trafficsense/regular-routes-devops/README.markdown

 A: Setting up development server at Digital Ocean
 ----------------------------------------

-1. IN LOCAL DESKTOP: package cookbooks (resolving and including dependencies)
+1. IN LOCAL DESKTOP: package cookbooks (automatically resolves and includes dependencies)
         `cd regular-routes-devops`
         `berks package`
         --> creates a file named like `cookbooks-1432555542.tar.gz`